cziem/100-Days-Of-Writing/Your-only-shortcut-to-success.md

 > Shortcuts will cut you short!

 Yes, you heard me.
-Shortcuts will cut you short and bring you tears which you never really bargained for.
+Shortcuts will cut you short and bring you tears which you did not bargain for.

 __The only shortcut to success is EDUCATION.__